Clustered Mendix Runtime

 Only the dirty state for requests that originate from the Mendix Client (both synchronous and asynchronous calls) can be retained between requests.
 For all other requests—such as scheduled events, web services, or background executions—the state only lives for the current request.
 After that, the dirty state either has to be persisted or discarded.
 The reason for only allowing Mendix Client requests to retain their dirty state is that this is currently the only channel that works with actual user input.
 User input requires more interaction and flexibility with the data between requests.
 By only allowing these requests to retain their dirty state, the load on the Mendix Runtime and the external source is minimized, and performance is optimized.

 The more objects that are part of the dirty state, the more data has to be transferred in the requests and responses between the Mendix Runtime and the Mendix Client.
 As such, this has an impact on performance.
-In cluster environments, it is advised to minimize the amount of dirty state to minimize the impact of the synchronization on performance.
+In clustered environments, it is advised to minimize the amount of dirty state to minimize the impact of the synchronization on performance.

 The Mendix Client attempts to optimize the amount of state sent to the Mendix Runtime by only sending data that can potentially be read while processing the request.
 For example, if you call a microflow that gets Booking as a parameter and retrieves Flight over association, then the client will pass only Booking and the associated Flights from the dirty state along with the request, but not the Hotels.
 Note that this behavior is the best effort; if the microflow is too complex to analyze (for example, when a Java action is called with a state object as a parameter), the entire dirty state will be sent along.
 This optimization can be disabled via the Optimize network calls app setting.